Arthda/Arthda/README.md

   ┌П┐(▀̿Ĺ̯▀̿)

-- 👀 I’m interested in Web development, Android Development, Data Science, Machine Learning
+- 👀 I’m interested in Front End Web development, Android Development, Data Science, Machine Learning
 - 🌱 I’m currently learning Data Science with Julia

 - 📫 How to reach me ... by contacting me via https://github.com/arthda  ,  then comment in a discussion that I'm involved in.